 California requires licenses or permits for most kinds of businesses.
 Check both of these sources to learn more:

 CalGOLD.
 If you provide the city or county where you will operate and the type of business, this all-in-one site will serve up information about necessary permits and contact information for regulation.

 California Department of Consumer Affairs.
 The DCA oversees 280 licenses, certificates, registrations and permits for businesses ranging from architects to veterinarians.

 California has some of the most extensive regulations for new businesses in the country.
 However, countless new businesses have successfully navigated these regulations to start and prosper in the Golden State.
 The opportunity is great, though, for businesses in all industries so you’ll want to weigh the pros and cons of starting your business in California and see what works for you.

 Resources for Starting a Small Business

 - Many financial advisors specialize in helping small business owners with their financial plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.